odeialba/moodle-mod_sortvoting/README.md

 ## TODO - Roadmap ##

 - [ ] Add a different tab for the results
+- [ ] Allow students to see results using a plugin setting
 - [ ] Detailed view of the results
 - [ ] More tests (PHPUnit and Behat)
 - [ ] Colors!
 Colors are always nice!